Download your Free North Carolina Divorce Form on this link. We have provided some common…

-Since there is no common law divorce, you will still need to enter into the same steps for completing divorce that a Statutory Married couple will.
-A separation period followed by a legal divorce.
+Since there is no common law divorce, you will still need to enter into the same steps for completing divorce that a Statutory Married couple will: A separation period of one year followed by a legal divorce.
 Common law couples will still encounter the same scrutiny for alimony, child support, and property division as their traditional marriage counterparts.

 Do You Have Questions or Need Legal Support for Common Law Marriage?

 Although common law marriage is not recognized by North Carolina, if you need to establish a power of attorney for your long term relationship or you need assistance with the NC legal system from your recognized common law marriage from another state, then contact our Raleigh Family Law Firm for support.
 We have the experience to guide you through the process successfully.